Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 Let’s unpack this.

 We all have things we desire a lot.
 We see it.
 We like it.
 We want it.
-We buy it even when we don’t need it.
+We buy it without a lot of thought, even when we don’t need it.

 2. Find Ways to Reward Yourself Without Shopping